NMLS Resource Center Redesign

 Analyzing against affinity themes to quantify pain points

-Affinity Mapping
+Affinity Mapping and Synthesis

 Using Miro, I organized all research insights under six key workflow categories.
 From there, I extracted user pain points and identified over 25 issues that directly informed six journey maps.